Skip to content

 • Create custom presets with reusable templates.

-• Define override templates for specific alert subtypes (for example, metric threshold, logs threshold, SLO threshold).
+• Define override templates for specific entity subtypes (for example, metric threshold alerts, logs threshold alerts, or Case lifecycle events).

 • Customize structure, variables, and logic to match operational needs.